k-rns/2020-10-26-WHOI-Data/index.md

   <li>Enter the new environment you created.
 After this command you should see "(pyaos-lesson)" at the start of your line.
 <pre><code>conda activate pyaos-lesson</code></pre>
   </li>
   <li>Launch the jupyter notebook with the following command.
-A new browser window should pop up right into your notebook.
+A new browser window should pop up with jupyter notebook in it.
   <pre><code>jupyter notebook</code></pre></li>
   <li>Test your installs worked.
 See "Testing Your Installs" section Below.</li>
 </ol>